ElliotKillick/qvm-create-windows-qube/README.md

 ### Easy to Reset Fingerprint

 There are countless unique identifiers present in every Windows installation such as the MachineGUID, installation ID, NTFS drive Volume Serial Numbers (VSNs) and more.
-With qvm-create-windows-qube, these unique identifiers can easily be reset by automatically reinstalling Windows.
+With Qvm-Create-Windows-Qube, these unique identifiers can easily be reset by automatically reinstalling Windows.

 ### Limitations